 Please Note: We will be reviewing all submissions for photo quality and descriptive information and will be choosing the photos that work best in our catalog and in a particular product section.
 We do not guarantee that your photo will be selected.

 Everyone submitting will be notified of our decisions.
-Those selected for the catalog will be sent a draft page for their review, editing and approval before publication.
+Our copy editor may contact you with additional questions.
+Those selected for the catalog will be sent a final draft page for their review, editing and approval before publication.